 The one bathroom has a shower and the other bathroom has a bath

 Each unit has a fridge and tea and coffee facilities.
-All units use a communal kitchen with a microwave, stove.
-A TV with DStv connection is available, but guests must bring their own decoder, remote control and smart card.
+All units use a communal kitchen with a microwave, stove, and available Wifi.

 The units share the use of a communal kitchen, braai area and pool.